-The forcing term consists either of random plane waves (vortical forcing) that are δ -correlated in time (see Haugen et al. 2012, for details), or of localised pressure enhancements (compressive forcing) with $\mathbf{f} = -\nabla \phi$, where φ is a Gaussian in space at new locations in regular time intervals δt_f (Mee & Brandenburg 2006).
+The forcing term consists either of random plane waves (vortical forcing) that are δ -correlated in time (Haugen et al. 2012), or of localised pressure enhancements (compressive forcing) with $f = -\nabla \phi$, where φ is a Gaussian in space at new locations in regular time intervals δt_f (Mee & Brandenburg 2006).
 The amplitude of the forcing is denoted by f_0 .
+For further details, we refer the reader to Appendix A.